-Preferred Share Amendments (page 54)
+Preferred Share Amendments (page [])

 At the M&T special meeting, M&T shareholders will be asked to approve each of the Series A Preferred Share Amendment proposal, which involves a proposal to amend the terms of M&T's outstanding Series A Preferred Shares, and the Series C Preferred Share Amendment proposal, which involves a proposal to amend the terms of M&T's outstanding Series C Preferred Shares.
 Each of these amendments is being undertaken in connection with the U.S. Treasury's previously announced offering of these preferred shares for sale to the public and the completion of M&T's exit from the U.S. Treasury's TARP program which the U.S. Treasury completed on August 21, 2012.
 Neither the approval of the Series A Preferred Share Amendment proposal nor the approval of the Series C Preferred Share Amendment proposal is a condition to completion of the merger.
-Only approval of the Stock Issuance proposal is required to complete the merger.
-Similarly, neither the Series A Preferred Share Amendment proposal is conditioned on the approval of the Stock Issuance proposal.
+Only approval of the Stock Issuance proposal is conditioned on the approval of the Stock Issuance proposal is

-The Parties (page 57)
+The Parties (page [])

-M&T Bank Corporation One M&T Plaza Buffalo, New York 14203 (716) 842-5138
+One M&T Plaza Buffalo, New York 14203 (716) 842-5138